exantedata/api_example_scripts/README.md

 # ExanteData API Example Scripts

+Documentation for the API can be found at https://apidocs.exantedata.com/

-Please use the most recent versions of the example scripts contained.
+Please use the most recent versions of the example scripts contained here.